Peter McCormick

 In November 2020, he was sworn in as interim chairman of the FA replacing Greg Clarke, until a new chairman could be appointed.
-He held the post until January 2022 when the new independent Chair took office and he continues as an FA Board Member.
+He held the post until January 2022 when the new independent Chair took office and he continued as an FA Board Member.
+He stood down from the FA Board at the end of his term, in July 2023.

 In January 2022, he was unanimously appointed by the 20 Premier League Clubs as interim Chairman of the Premier League.
+He served until January 2023, when the new independent Chair took office.

-He is Chairman of Premier League Stadium Fund and a Trustee of the Football Foundation.
+He has been Chairman of Premier League Stadium Fund and a Trustee of the Football Foundation.

+In July 2023, he was elected Chairman of the FA Challenge Cup Committee.

+In March 2025, it was announced that he would be leaving the Premier League and FA to take up an unsolicited offer to be the Executive Vice Chairman of Leeds United FC.

 He was the inaugural Yorkshire Lawyer of the Year and Niche Practice Lawyer of the Year 2000.
 In 2008, he received the Lifetime Achievement in Business Award at the Ackrill Media Group Business Awards.

 He was the inaugural Chairman of Visit Harrogate, the Destination Management Organisation for business and leisure tourism in the Harrogate district.
 In April 2017, he was appointed a Harrogate Conference Ambassador for the Harrogate Convention Centre.

-He is Chairman of War Memorials Trust, Chairman of the Yorkshire Young Achievers Foundation and a Trustee of the Helen Feather Memorial Trust.
+He has been Chairman of War Memorials Trust, and is Chairman of the Yorkshire Young Achievers Foundation and a Trustee of the Helen Feather Memorial Trust.

-He is ranked as a leading expert by the Legal 500 and Chambers UK in Sport, Media and Entertainment, Commercial Litigation, Agriculture and Estates, Charities and Not-for-Profit, Contentious Trusts and Probate, and as a Leading Individual in Yorkshire and the Humber.
+He is ranked as a leading expert by the Legal 500 and Chambers UK in Sport, Media and Entertainment, Commercial Litigation, Agriculture and Estates, Charities and Not-for-Profit, Contentious Trusts and Probate, Mediators, Professional Discipline, EU and Competition Law, Employment, Insolvency and Corporate Recovery, Personal Tax, Trusts and Probate, Property Litigation, Commercial Property, Corporate and Commercial and Reputation Management.
+The Legal 500 ranks him in the Hall of Fame as the leading Sports Lawyer in the UK.
+Chambers UK ranks him as an Eminent Practitioner for both Agricultural and Rural Affairs and Sport.

+He is a Future 50 Campaign Vice President of Harrogate International Festivals.